ashutoshmjain/gita/src/continuum.md

-As long as the electromagnetic field exist, this value continues to be yes.
-In essence, the photon is scale invariate.
-It doesn't matter how big or small the circle is.
-If he circle is big it may be a photon of a radio wave.
-If it is small it could be a Gamma ray photon.
-But it is photon nevertheless.
-The distinction of energy level is for the observers.
-Photon only knows it exists.
+As long as the electromagnetic field exist, the history of timeline continues to be yes.
+Since EM field (like other fields of QFT) is universal that means Photons are everywhere.
+In particular when they hit an electron, the interaction changes their energy level.
+This disturbance passes through this field at the speed of light.
+That is how we see the objects because our eyes are a sensor for the photons.

 ### Knowledge to Manifestation